Senior Consultant, Academic and Program Strategy

 - Generate creative, action-oriented insights and recommendations to strengthen Bellwether’s APS offering.

-Bellwether is a strong fit for professionals who possess strong personal drive and motivation; demonstrate exemplary professional behavior and values, and who are resourceful, responsible, tenacious, independent, and self-confident.
+Bellwether is a strong fit for professionals who possess strong personal drive and motivation; who demonstrate exemplary professional behavior and values; and who are resourceful, responsible, tenacious, independent, and self-confident.

-- At least seven years’ professional experience in a school or network/district-based setting, with at least two years of teaching experience and three years of school-based leadership and/or network/district-based experience;
+- At least seven years’ professional experience in a school or network/district-based setting, with at least four or five years of teaching experience and three or four years of school-based leadership and/or network/district-based experience; school district experience is strongly preferred;

-- A clear vision of rigorous, high-impact instruction and assessment and related academic program and leadership practices necessary to drive meaningful school improvement and/or network/district growth;
+- A clear vision of rigorous, high-impact instruction and assessment, as well as related academic program and leadership practices necessary to drive meaningful school improvement and/or network/district growth;

 - Experience managing program implementation through teachers and school-based leaders;

-- Experience planning and facilitating professional learning sessions to school and/or school network-based leaders;
+- Experience planning and facilitating professional learning sessions for school and/or school network-based leaders;

 - Strong communication skills, both verbal and written;